jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 You must also study the language of HODLers.
 HFSP, FUD, BTFD, REKT, Rug pull, and bag holder are necessary terms to understand.
 They help identify other members of the faith ~~echo chambers~~ on social media and messageboards to spread the gospel.
 They are also very useful when it comes time to ratchet up the FOMO on the pagans -- or when to shame and LOL at the shitcoin "bag holders".

-Lastly, the greatest source of strength for the USD/BTC God comes from new members of the church, so there is an ordinance of evangelism.
+Lastly, so there is an ordinance of evangelism as the greatest source of strength for the USD/BTC God comes from new members ~~bidding up the price~~ joining the church.
 Twitter is the preferred medium for missionary work so please please adorn your profile/bio with hierograms such as "#Bitcoin" and adding glowing red lights over your avatar's eyes.
 More devout members will amplify the creeds of our holy men by re-tweeting their irreconcilable truths.
 In moments of FUD, look to tweet/retweet messages like
-"_I'M NEVER SELLING!!_" or "_I just bought the dip, did you?_".
-While during moments of _"When Lambo?"_ add fuel to mania-fire by tweeting:
+`"_I'M NEVER SELLING!!_"` or "_I just bought the dip, did you?_".
+While during moments of _"When Lambo?"_, add fuel to fire by tweeting:
 "_And just imagine the price next year!!_" and of course the classic: "🚀🚀🚀".

 Now that you know the doctrine, I will offer to baptize you with my Coinbase refereal code: #######.
-I suggest you get in now before the four horseman of the inflationarypocalypse arrive and you're left as a fiat bag holder(👜👐).
+I suggest you get in now before the four horseman of the inflationarypocalypse arrive and you're left as a fiat bag holder👜👐 --😉.